 You Gotta Have Blue Hair: Let's see, we've got: purple, blonde, green, light blue, black, white, brown, pink, blue, and red.
 And this is just from the main cast.

-Surprisingly, despite all the subtext and official romantic interests, the majority of the characters seem to have at least some interest in men, though who and how much varies from one continuity to the next.
+Surprisingly, despite all the subtext and official romantic interests, some of the characters still seem to have at least some interest in men, though who and how much varies from one continuity to the next.
 For example, in Victory during a comedy scene where Vert is eyeing Nepgear oddly (Because she is deeming her fit to be her sister), the party are wondering if she is "choosing which team to play for" and show surprise that she might be into girls given their earlier introduction to her hobbies.